Purchase or renew a pet license

 Eligible for spay/neuter voucher

-Proof citizen is 65 or older.
+Proof that owner is 65 or older.
 Proof pet is spayed or neutered.

 |$15||Disabled Person (altered pets only)